 Early this past summer, Hello Stitch Studio asked me if I would like to exhibit my quilts in their studio, have a book signing, and teach a one day workshop.
 Well, of course the answer was YES.

-Improv Patchwork—Dynamic Quilts Made with Line & Shape came out in the middle of October, so this book signing was perfectly timed.
+Improv Patchwork—Dynamic Quilts Made with Line & Shape came out in the middle of October, so the book signing was perfectly timed.

 My friend Deborah Boschert encouraged me to add some sort of flourish to my signature.
 She got the tip from Amy Meissner .
 I am very glad to have friends with such good ideas!
 I know my flourish is a bit time consuming, but I like it.